Student complaints and grievances - Section contents

 Grounds for a complaint or grievance

-The grounds for a complaint or grievance include, but are not limited to the following:
+The grounds for the submission of a complaint or grievance include, but are not limited to, the following:

 - You were affected by a decision that was made without sufficient consideration of facts, evidence or circumstances.